 Somehow this descriptive word “disabled” illustrates a complete lack of understanding in its impact when used to refer to our Special Needs People.

 These precious people with disabilities are just like us.
 They have a multitude of human traits that define them as unique individuals.
 They think, they grow, they bleed when cut.
 They have families, they have ups and downs, they feel pain when they are injured or mistreated, and they have bad hair days just as we do.
 They are just people with some “Special Needs”.

 I would like to just run through some thoughts and experiences with my special friends so that you will develop a greater understanding of who we are talking about.

 If you don’t have a special needs friend, go get one.
 YOU will be blessed.
-Treat them like normal.
-I have found, without exception that this is their preferred choice in interaction with you.
+Treat them like any other friend.
+I have found, without exception, that this is their preferred choice in interaction with you.
 Let’s dig into this a bit and see how we might kill two birds with one stone by understanding them better and understanding our reaction to them.

 Are They Contagious?